Do you believe Kansas courts should be fair and impartial?

 How does the merit system work?

 At the heart of the merit system is the Supreme Court Nominating Commission.
-The commission is made up of nine members — five attorney and four non-attorney members — who are responsible for recommending three qualified individuals to the governor for consideration and appointment to the supreme court.
+The commission is made up of nine members — five elected attorney and four governor-appointed non-attorney members — who are responsible for recommending three qualified individuals to the governor for consideration and appointment to the supreme court.
 The governor interviews the three nominees and appoints one to the bench.
 The newly appointed justice stands for a retention vote on the first general election after being appointed to the court.
-Following this initial retention vote, justices stand for retention vote every six years.
+Following this initial retention vote, justices stand for retention every six years.
 Retirement is mandatory at age 75.
 Justices may complete the final term which they turn 75.

 Why is the Kansas Court of Appeals different?

 The Kansas Court of Appeals is the second-highest court in the state, but was not included in the original constitutional amendment because the court was not permanently established until 1977.
-However, when the court was created, the legislature decided to use the merit system for the appointment of judges to appeals court because it worked well and was overwhelmingly supported by the people of Kansas.
+However, when the court was created, the legislature decided to use the merit system for the appointment of judges to appeals court because it worked well and the people of Kansas overwhelmingly supported it.

-The system worked well until 2013, when Brownback set his sights on the courts, attempting to remake them and pack them with his supporters, jeopardizing the fair and impartial balance that exists within the Kansas Court of Appeals.
+The system continued to work until 2013, when Gov. Sam Brownback set his sights on the courts, attempting to remake them and pack them with his supporters, jeopardizing the fair and impartial balance that exists within the Kansas Court of Appeals.

-Under Brownback’s political model, the public is completely cut out of the judicial selection process.
-Now, Brownback has full control over the selection process for the court of appeals and the public no longer has a direct role in selecting their judges or providing key oversight.
+Thanks to Brownback’s political model, the public is completely cut out of the judicial selection process.
+Now, a sitting governor has full control over the selection process for the court of appeals and the public no longer has a direct role in selecting their judges or providing key oversight.